gvenzl/sample-data/countries-cities-currencies/README.md

 ### Table `cities`

-Contains the capital cities of a country and some additional data points such as population and longitude and latitude.
+Contains the capital cities of a country and some additional data points such as population, longitude and latitude.

 ```sql
 Table: cities